jesse-ashmore/jeezeh.github.io/ssg/content/posts/apple-music-2/index.md

 ## The listening experience

-As mentioned, I have a fairly broad ecosystem of devices, and being an Apple service, I was right not to be particularly optimistic about what lay ahead.
+I have a fairly broad ecosystem of devices, and being an Apple service, I was right not to be particularly optimistic about what lay ahead.
 While I've had no _general_ issues with song playback—the most basic function for a music app, to be fair—each device has come with its own challenges.

 The first thing I noticed was that Apple Music has **no equivalent to Spotify Connect**.